andrewGhazi/malacoda/cran-comments.md

 ## Test environments

-* local Linux Mint 19 install, R 3.5.1
+* local Linux Mint 19, R 3.5.1
-* local Linux Mint 19 install, R 3.4.4
-* local macOS HighSierra 10.13.1, R 3.5.1
+* local macOS High Sierra 10.13.1, R 3.5.1

-This package likely will not work as intended on Windows due to heavy use of parallel::mclapply.
-As such we do not intend to support Windows.
+Windows is not a target platform for us, so Windows-related errors/warnings/build-failures do not bother us as long as they are not a problem for the CRAN maintainers.

 ## R CMD check results
 There were no ERRORs or WARNINGs.

+There was 1 NOTE:
 * checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements.

-GNU make is a required dependency of Stan-based models.
+GNU make was added as a system requirement by rstantools::rstan_package_skeleton().
+Removing this requirement would likely interfere with the compilation of the Stan models in this package.

 This is the first submission of this package.

 ## Downstream dependencies

 There are no downstream dependencies for this package.

+Thank you! :)